DuartBreedt/EduanBreedtBlog/content/blog/dogma-physiotherapy-and-the-sociopolitical-field.md

 reabsorbed.

-It is as though our noses are pressed up against a painting, accepting the belief that the closer we are the more clearly we see.
+It is as though our noses are pressed up against a painting, accepting the belief that the closer we are the more clearly we can see.
 Our time is occupied by discerning the different shades of yellow right in front of our eyes.
 When we attempt to step a way, making some space between ourselves and what we are seeing, we are pushed back into it, encouraged to look even closer.

-Physiotherapy’s preoccupation with mostly the biological and some of the psychological limits our perspective.
+Physiotherapy’s preoccupation with (for the most part) the biological and minor aspects of the psychological, limits our perspective.
 The passive adoption of the profession’s presuppositions with no critical eye for the system it serves, conforming to predominant thought, puts us at risk of only being able to think of the profession in a limited number of ways.
 It is this unreflective adoption of seemingly self-evident presuppositions and clinical dogmas, that, transferred to us